merkle-open/NitroNetSitecore/docs/getting-started.md

 The whole magic would be execute on the returning line `return View("teaser", model);`

-The string `"teaser"` must be fit with the name of a Nitro component.
+The string `"teaser"` must fit the directory name of a Nitro component.
 The guidelines of a model would be explained under chapter *"Create a Model"*.

 #### Create a Model